Can you guess the two key places where you need to publish your school’s remarkable qualities?

 However, they don’t even necessarily go to the Web first either.
 The first thing they do is talk to their neighbors and friends.
 Positive “Word of Mouth” is still, and, even more so today, the best type of advertising there is when it comes to enrolling children in your school, and, most especially, for an elementary school.

-After today’s parents of young students hear about your school through positive word of mouth, the next place they look for more information and recommendation validation is the Web.
-That’s why you MUST have a Web site for your school – a functional, attractive, compelling and responsive Web site – and not just a page.
 If you are the leader of a Catholic school and have a Web page as a part of your parish’s site, consider it to be the first step toward closure.
 The fact of the matter is that if your school’s Web presence looks “old,” your school is viewed as old and irrelevant – no matter what you say about it, nor think what’s relevant or not.

 And it’s not that difficult to do, either, which is an indication of how fast technology has changed.
-Sixteen years ago, I was in a position where I advised schools to engage a professional Web designer.
+Seventeen years ago, I was in a position where I advised schools to engage a professional Web designer.
 Many of the schools I was working with at the time had parents that dabbled in Web creation.
 But even then, Web design – especially as the era of the mobile device began to emerge – was moving out of the “home-grown” look, and instead, into an era where the Web site reflected the professionalism, image, and “brand” of the school.

 Today, there are an abundance of great Web designers out there, and sites are now designed with mobility in mind as a first priority!
 Further, while there are many designers that can design for many types of businesses, there are only a handful that have the education vertical as their primary market.
 If you have specific requirements and design elements in mind for your school, they’re the experts you need to seek out.

-In fact, if you’d like to take a look at what a Web site that’s “Mobile-first” looks like on a computer, check out the site you go to connect with ChatGPT – https://openai.com/.
+In fact, if you’d like to take a look at what a Web site that’s “Mobile-first” looks like on a computer, check out the site you may go to connect with ChatGPT – https://openai.com/.
 Look at the whole home page, and how big everything is!
 That’s so when it squeezes down on to your phone, you’ll still be able to read the text and see the graphics.

 But the Web is changing again.
 It used to be text heavy, with rotating/fading photos to add a visual component.
 Now, the text is large, there is an abundance of white space, and pictures are of a professional quality.
 There is a de-emphasis on menu navigation, and new emphasis on scrolling.
 It used to be that scrolling was frowned upon, and the number of “clicks” to get to a certain location was important.
 With today’s focus on mobile devices, navigation menus are losing prominence, and scrolling is the new design standard (just think of how you scroll through your photos on your phone to find one you want to show to a friend).
-And since technology is always changing, those design standards also change!

 Indeed, there are many teenagers today that can do html coding and Web design better than many of their parents that “dabbled” in it over a decade ago.
 But if you’re going the professional design route, there are three things that you need to discuss with your Web designer, since this is a tool which is essential, and not just something that’s “nice to have” to effectively marketing your school today.
 Let’s call them the 3 A’s: